 Fig 3.
 Spike sorting in the SpikeRecorder iPad app.
-SpikeRecorder provides both the visual stimuli and recording and analysis of DCMD activity.
-DCMD spikes can be sorted from noise after recording for analysis.
-Sorting spikes for one trial (one S, one v) allowed global sorting for the rest of the trials in one experiment.
+SpikeRecorder provides both the looming visual stimuli and recording and analysis of DCMD activity.
+DCMD spikes can be sorted from noise after recording for analysis by providing minimum and maximum spike threshold values, these values can be applied to all recording made within a single grasshoppers experimental session.
+Image above shows iPad output of the DCMD recordings during a looming experiment (object size S = ??, velocity v = ??) with a minimum spike amplitude of ??, maximum of 0.63mV, red dots show those spikes recorded within the thresholds.